Connect with us

 This will help set your day in motion.

-By proactively focusing on what you are going to accomplish, you will be ready to push off those distractions (I’m looking at you, emails) that are going to come in and try to take focus away from you.
+By proactively focusing on what you will accomplish, you will be ready to push off those distractions (I’m looking at you, emails) that will come in and try to take focus away from you.

 How long will all this take?